imagej/imagej.github.io/_pages/LungJ.md

 {% include bc content='Plugins | LungJ | Other | Set Calibration'%}

-Allows to set the Calibration of an image, similar to Image \> Properties but with pixel value calibration function included.
+Allows to set the Calibration of an image, similar to Image &gt; Properties but with pixel value calibration function included.

 ### Stretch Histogram (Stretch\_Histogram)